denzelsngwenya/denzelsngwenya/README.md

 ###

 <p align="left">My name is Denzel Spencer Ngwenya and I'm an Applied Mathematician, from Zimbabwe.
-I have two Masters Degrees in Applied Mathematical Modelling and Mathematical Science.
-I would like to think of myself as a Data enthusiast.</p>
+I would like to think of myself as a Data enthusiast and I am passionate about Machine Learning, Deep Learning and most non-difficult coding stuff.
+I almost studied Computer Science and I don't know what happened but we are here now :laughing:  .</p>

 ###